-If there are more applications than the admission number, we use fixed set of rules to decide which children will be offered a place.
+If there are more applications than the admission number, a fixed set of rules are used to decide which children will be offered a place.
 These rules are called the 'admission criteria'.

-The admission criteria for all Wigan secondary schools are given on pages 28 to 77 in this booklet.
+The admission criteria for all Wigan secondary schools are given on pages 26 to 82 in this booklet.